All new online courses must be reviewed through the Quality Course Review process before the course opens to students.

 - Courses will be reviewed independently by two reviewers.

-- If both reviewers agree that the expectations for the essential items have been met, the course is considered to have “passed” Quality Course Review and to have met the quality standards.
+- If both reviews agree that the expectations for the essential items have been met, the course is considered to have met the quality standards.

 - If expectations have not been met, an instructional designer will help guide faculty through making the revisions needed to meet quality expectations.